aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 Run gen to Generate ABOUT file(s)
 ---------------------------------

-When your software inventory is ready, you can save it as a .csv or .json file, and use it as input to run gen to generate ABOUT file(s).
+When your software inventory is ready, you can save it as a .csv, .json or .xlsx file, and use it as input to run gen to generate ABOUT file(s).
 The official gen parameters are defined here: :ref:`reference`

 Here is an example of a gen command: